JeffreyRiggle/my-site/content/blog/building-a-discord-bot/index.md

 const configFile = process.argv[process.argv.length - 1];
 ```

 Eventually, I decided to expand the scope of this.
 Docker is cool, so everything, even toy projects, should run in Docker, right?
+Instead, this added deployment complexity without having a distribution problem to justify it.

 ## Containerization